-Many over-the-counter (OTC) products can relieve cold and flu symptoms.
+Many over-the-counter (OTC) products can relieve cold and flu symptoms, such as a runny nose or a cough.
 However, the variety of products available can sometimes be overwhelming.

-People need to know which symptoms they want to relieve when choosing a cold medicine.
-Choosing the wrong medicine for the symptoms will mean that the medicine does not help.
+When choosing a cold medicine, people need to know which symptoms they want to relieve.
+Choosing the wrong medication for the symptoms will mean that the remedy does not help.

-Choosing a cold medicine that addresses a person’s specific symptoms will help the most.
-However, certain medicines may be unsuitable for people with chronic health conditions, pregnant women, and young children.
-Some medicines may also cause side effects.
+Cold medicines that address specific symptoms can be helpful.
+However, some may be unsuitable for people who are pregnant or have chronic health conditions and for young children.
+Some may also cause side effects.

-This article reviews the best cold medicines for a runny nose, a stuffy nose, wet or dry coughs, and for children.
-It also looks at cold medicine interactions and how people can take care of themselves at home.
+This article reviews the best cold medicines for a runny or stuffy nose and for a wet or dry cough, as well as the best medicines for children.
+It also looks at cold medicine interactions and how to treat cold symptoms at home.

 Sometimes, a runny nose is a symptom of an allergic reaction.
 If this symptom is due to an allergy and not a cold, antihistamines may help.